CMU-EMIT-Lab/vae_for_regression_matsci/README.md

 In train_vae_regression.py, you will need to change the files variable

-In filesplit.py, you will need to change the files variable to update the glob string.

 Glob strings are very similar to regex.
 To learn the modifier characters, we recommend you look at this link: https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns/